afontainec/chinchay-docs/docs/models/find.md

 ## Overview

 Next in line, we will see about the `find` method.
-This is an asynchronous method that returs an array of javascript object, where each javascript object represent an entry of the database that meets with the parameters requested.
+This is an asynchronous method that returns an array of javascript object, where each javascript object represent an entry of the database that meets with the parameters requested.
 This is one of the most flexible and powerful tool.
 With no more overdues, lets get to it.

 ### Parameters